andrewparmar/project-movie-trailer-website/README.md

 1. Clone the repository
 2. Edit entertainment_center.py
 	- Edit the movie lisitngs with movies of your own choice.
-Pro-tip: Use imdb.com for movie posters and youtube.com for the movie trailer
+Pro-tip: Use [IMDB](http://www.imdb.com/) for movie posters and [Youtube](https://www.youtube.com/) for the movie trailer
-	- Save entertainment_center.py and Run in IDE or on CLI via "python entertainment_center.py"
+	- Save entertainment_center.py and Run in IDE or on CLI via 'python entertainment_center.py'
 3. A browser should open and display your movie listings as a grid of movie posters.
 4. Click on a movie poster to view the trailer.
 5. Turn up the volume and Enjoy!